ucsf-wynton/wynton-website-hpc/docs/howto/change-pwd.md

 ## Verify credentials

+You can verify your {{ site.cluster.nickname }} username and password using either of the below alternatives.
+If neither works for you, you might have to reset your password.
+If so, see below for instructions.

+### Alt 1.
+Verify from command line using SSH

 To test your {{ site.cluster.nickname }} credentials, try to [login to {{ site.cluster.name }} via SSH]({{ '/get-started/access-cluster.html' | relative_url }}).
 If you have SSH keys set up, you can force SSH to ignore those and only accept password entries by using:

 ```r
 {local}$ ssh -o PreferredAuthentications=password alice@{{ site.login.hostname }}
 ```

+by replacing `alice` with your username.

+### Alt 2.
+Verify via online service

 Alternatively, you can verify your credentials from your browser: